marsiitr/Kinect-Based-Super-Mario/README.md

 ![](https://github.com/AnfalAnsari/Kinect-Based-Super-Mario/blob/master/Images%20and%20videos/Images/kinect.jpeg)

-The Kinect system identifies individual players through face recognition and voice recognition.
+<p align="justify">The Kinect system identifies individual players through face recognition and voice recognition.
 A depth camera, which “sees” in 3-D, creates a skeleton image of a player and a motion sensor detects their movements.
-Speech recognition software allows the system to understand spoken commands and gesture recognition enables the tracking of player movements.
+Speech recognition software allows the system to understand spoken commands and gesture recognition enables the tracking of player movements.</p>
-Although Kinect was developed for playing games, the technology has been applied to real-world applications as diverse as digital signage, virtual shopping, education, telehealth service delivery and other areas of health IT.
+<p align="justify">Although Kinect was developed for playing games, the technology has been applied to real-world applications as diverse as digital signage, virtual shopping, education, telehealth service delivery and other areas of health IT.</p>

 ## Software: Unity
-Unity is, in short, a closed-source, cross-platform game development application.
+<p align="justify">Unity is, in short, a closed-source, cross-platform game development application.
 You create your game by manipulating objects in 3D and attaching various components to them.
 Even 2D games must be manipulated in 2D/3D.
-Scripts are written in C# (recommended), Boo or UnityScript (some peoples mistakenly call it JavaScript) and attached to 3D objects as components.
+Scripts are written in C# (recommended), Boo or UnityScript (some peoples mistakenly call it JavaScript) and attached to 3D objects as components.</p>

-Once you’ve created a game with Unity, deployment is a cinch.
+<p align="justify">Once you’ve created a game with Unity, deployment is a cinch.
 With a couple of clicks, you can export your game to mobile, desktop and/or web (web currently requires the Unity player app to be installed).
-If you have the right license, you can even deploy to gaming consoles like Xbox, Playstation and Wii.
+If you have the right license, you can even deploy to gaming consoles like Xbox, Playstation and Wii.</p>

 ## Programming Language: C#
 C# is a hybrid of C and C++, it is a Microsoft programming language developed to compete with Sun's Java language.
 C# is an object-oriented programming language used with XML-based Web services on the .NET platform and designed for improving productivity in the development of Web applications.